 In order to answer questions like this, a robust data model that organizes the data elements and shows the relationships among them must be developed.
 A wireframe that shows what the user experience will look like, where data is surfaced in different places and what the search facets are, is a useful tool.
 But ultimately, data quality is fundamental to customer experience, along with having master data and integrating it into critical business applications.

-Learn more about master data management in this white paper: Launching a Master Data Management Program: Eight Key Steps in the Journey
+For a deeper understanding of the important role of taxonomy in your MDM program read our white paper: Launching a Master Data Management Program: Eight Key Steps in the Journey